Olejekglejek/Sparta/README.md

 `scp -ri <pem file path> <file/folder path> ubuntu@<ip only (withot http and slashes)>:<path>`

-# How to create an
+# How to create an VPC

 Create VPC